List of unproduced film projects based on Marvel Comics: Cannon Films' Spider-Man

-Golan shelved the low-budget rewrites and attempted to finance an independent production from the original big-budget script, already budgeted, storyboarded and laid out.
+Golan shelved the low-budget rewrites and attempted to finance an independent production from the original big-budget script, already budgeted, storyboarded, and laid out.
 At Cannes in May 1989, 21st Century announced a September start date, with ads touting the script by "Barney Cohen, Ted Newsom & John Brancato and Joseph Goldman."
 As standard practice, Golan pre-sold the unmade film to raise production funds, with television rights bought by Viacom and home video rights by Columbia Pictures, which wanted to establish a studio franchise.
 Stephen Herek was attached as director at this point.
 Golan submitted this "new" screenplay to Columbia in late 1989 (actually the 1985 script with an adjusted "1989" date) and the studio requested yet another rewrite.
-Golan hired Frank LaLoggia, who turned in his draft but grew disenchanted with 21st Century.
+Golan hired Frank LaLoggia, who turned in his draft but grew disenchanted with the 21st Century.
 Neil Ruttenberg was hired for one more draft, which was also "covered" by script readers at Columbia.
 Columbia's script analysts considered all three submissions "essentially the same story."
 A tentative production deal was set.
 In 1990, Stan Lee said, "21st Century [is] supposed to do Spider-Man and now they're talking to Columbia and the way it looks now, Columbia may end up buying Spider-Man from 21st Century."